Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31U-heads-bootloader-support.md

 **Test description**

 This test aims to verify that the `Boot from USB` option in the `Default boot menu` allows booting from USB.
+This option is displayed if there are no other booting options (i.e. NVME with bootable OS).

 **Test configuration data**